demoulin/countrycontinent/README.md

 - Get the full name and continent of a country from its country code
 - Get the continent of a country from its country code
 - Get a list of country codes belonging to a specific continent
+- Context-aware functions with tracing/logging support
+- Generic functions for flexible return types and batch operations

 ## Installation